percona/postgres/contrib/pg_tde/documentation/docs/architecture/encrypt-internals.md

 `pg_tde` uses two kinds of keys for encryption:

-* Internal keys to encrypt the data.
+1. Internal keys to encrypt the data.
 They are stored in PostgreSQL's data directory under `$PGDATA/pg_tde`.
-* Higher-level keys to encrypt internal keys.
+2. Higher-level keys to encrypt internal keys.
 These keys are called *principal keys*.
 They are stored externally, in a Key Management System (KMS) using the key provider API.

 `pg_tde` uses one principal key per database.
 Every internal key for the given database is encrypted using this principal key.

 Internal keys are used for specific database files: each file with a different [Object Identifier (OID) :octicons-link-external-16:](https://www.postgresql.org/docs/current/datatype-oid.html) has a different internal key.

-This means that, for example, a table with 4 indexes will have at least 5 internal keys - one for the table, and one for each index.
+**Example:**

-If a table has additional associated relations, such as sequences or a TOAST table, those relations will also have separate keys.
+A table with 4 indexes will have at least 5 internal keys, one for the table and one for each index.
+Additional associated relations, such as sequences or a TOAST table, also have their own keys.

 ## Encryption algorithm